johnbohunt/Filter.Regeneration/John/README.md

 ### Running the Heater Tape
 When attaching the tape, the tape should not be overlapping at any point
 The thermocouple regulator must be installed inbetween the heater tape and the steel
 The temperature can be set on the current regulator.
-The limit should be no higher than 225 C
+The limit should be no higher than 225&deg;C
 Ventilate the fumes that come off of the heater tape.
 ### Turbo Evactuating System
 The turbo runs at very high rpm.
 If the system were to suddenly be exposed to high pressure (atmosphere) or be shaken there is a risk that the vacuum could fail catastrophically (blow up)